KDE/digikam-doc/color_management/camera_profiles.rst

 Generic Camera Profile
 ----------------------

 This website section has information on where to find ready-made camera profiles.
 If you poke around the digiKam users forum archives, you'll find additional advice.
-If you keep hunting and experimenting, likely you will find a generic profile that works "well enough".
+If you keep hunting and experimenting, likely you will find a generic profile that works *well enough*.
 However, as stated above, it's an unfortunate fact of digital imaging that the camera profiles supplied by Canon, Nikon, and the like don't work as well with RAW converters other than each camera manufacturer's own proprietary RAW converter.
 Which is why proprietary programs, have to make their own profiles for all the cameras that they support.
 So eventually you may decide that you want a camera profile that is specific to your camera, your lighting conditions, and your RAW processing workflow.

 .. figure:: images/cm_icc_workflow_logic.webp
     :alt: